-People Matter relates strongly to field of ‘Human Factors’ – to this we are also able to bring systems and sustainability (social, economic and environmental) thinking.
+People First relates strongly to the field of ‘Human Factors’ – to this we are also able to bring systems and sustainability (social, economic and environmental) thinking.

-We offer People Matter consultancy and training.
-We have technical expertise within the Schumacher Institute for Sustainable Systems that combines with human factors insights and experience.
+We offer consultancy and training.
+We have technical expertise within the institute that combines with human factors insights and experience.
 We also have a track record of stakeholder engagement, analysis and research.

 Why not ask our experts?

 If you have questions on any of the following topics then we are here to help: